Walt Brown (creationist)

-Walter T. Brown (born August 1937) is a young Earth creationist, who is the director of his own ministry called the Center for Scientific Creation.
-The Skeptic's Dictionary considers him to be one of the leaders of the creation science movement.
-He proposes a specific version of flood geology called the Hydroplate Theory.
-He is a retired army officer with a degree in mechanical engineering.
+Walter Tarleton Brown Jr. (August 18, 1937 – September 27, 2025) was an American engineer, author, and young Earth creationist who was the director of his own ministry called the Center for Scientific Creation.
+The Skeptic's Dictionary considered him to be one of the leaders of the creation science movement.
+He proposed a specific version of flood geology called the Hydroplate Theory.

 Biography

-Brown has a B.S. from West Point, a Ph.D. in mechanical engineering from the Massachusetts Institute of Technology, (1967), and he served as an officer in the United States military until he retired in 1980.
+Brown attended the United States Military Academy, where he received a Bachelor of Science, then earned a Ph.D. in mechanical engineering from the Massachusetts Institute of Technology in 1967.
+He served as an officer in the United States military until he retired in 1980.

 Since retiring from the military, Brown has been the director of his "Center for Scientific Creation" and has done his own research, writing, and speaking on origins theory.
 In 1998, Brown was appointed to a committee reviewing Arizona's state science standards.
 Evolution was retained in the Arizona state science standards after a final decision in August 1998.

+Brown died on 27 September 2025, at the age of 88.

-Creationist theory
+Creationist

-In Brown's In the Beginning: Compelling Evidence for Creation and the Flood he suggests evidence against evolution and for creation science and flood geology (including hydroplates).
+In Brown's In the Beginning: Compelling Evidence for Creation and the Flood he suggests evidence exists against evolution and for creation science and flood geology (including hydroplates).
 It is divided into three sections, the first of which explores discoveries made by scientists that do not fit the theory of evolution.
 The second section outlines various alternate explanations to geological and astronomical subjects such as the mid-oceanic ridge and comets, which Brown states evolutionary science cannot explain.
 The final section presents a variety of other questions encountered in the creation–evolution controversy.

 In 1989, the Creation/Evolution journal of the National Center for Science Education published a critique of Brown's theory.
 Jim Lippard, graduate student of philosophy begins with a criticism focusing primarily on fossil evidence of human evolution.
 Brown addressed several of Lippard's points in his response, and three further articles were printed: Lippard, Brown, and ending with Lippard, where he asserts that Brown made serious errors, including using "mistaken claims about what others have written."
 The series of articles does not discuss Brown's hydroplates, apart from Brown's claim that Lippard "dismisses or ignores the bulk of the book and specifically addresses only a very small fraction of its substance."

 Robert T. Pennock has described Brown's position as being typical, other than the unique feature of his hydroplates hypothesis, of young-earth creationist's explaining all major terrestrial features in terms of a catastrophic Biblical flood.